The Powerful Scoop of Coffee Beans

 Quinine

 One of the most appealing descriptions of coffee is its bitter yet flavorful taste.
-The one responsible for that is a compound called quinine.
+The compound responsible for this is quinine.
 As such, the bitter taste of coffee beans can be adjusted accordingly by increasing or reducing the quinine content.
 This compound is so powerful that it is one of the main sources of antioxidant properties in coffee.
-It gives your body an antioxidant therapy to help replenish body cells and improve overall human health.
+It provides your body with an antioxidant therapy to help replenish cellular function and enhance overall well-being.

 Quinine has several body-healing properties.
-For one, it can be used as a natural treatment for malaria, a mosquito-borne disease.
+For one, it can be used as a natural treatment for malaria, a disease transmitted by mosquitoes.
 It can also alleviate the symptoms of leg cramps, vascular spasms, and varicose veins.
 What's more, it can help cure serious health complications such as internal hemorrhoids and associated febrile states.

 -